mustafabin/books-django/README.md

 Make it so you can perform full CRUD on your Book model (without needing to be logged in).

+### Part 2

+Implement a `User` model with authentication.
+Users should be able to create an account, sign in (through the API, not a UI), and get a token.

+Set up permissions so that any user can read books from your database (both list and detail), but only authenticated users can create, update, or delete books.

 ## Bonus